-- Property, plant and equipment (PPE) of \$405 million (30 June 2021: \$525 million; 31 December 2021: \$478 million).
-During half year 2022, the Group made additions of \$26 million of PPE (half year 2021: \$24 million; full year 2021: \$95 million), of which \$12 million relates to right-of-use assets (half year 2021: \$5 million; full year 2021: \$59 million). - Premiums receivable of \$718 million (30 June 2021: \$758 million; 31 December 2021: \$912 million), of which \$688 million (30 June 2021: \$715 million; 31 December 2021: \$872 million) are due within one year. - (v) Within 'Other liabilities' at 30 June 2022 are accruals, deferred income and other liabilities of \$8,103 million (30 June 2021: \$8,017 million; 31 December 2021: \$7,983 million), of which \$5,737 million (30 June 2021: \$7,133 million; 31 December 2021: \$5,972 million) are due within one year. - (vi) The credit ratings, information or data contained in this report which are attributed and specifically provided by Standard & Poor's, Moody's and Fitch Solutions and their respective affiliates and suppliers ('Content Providers') is referred to here as the 'Content'.
+- (iv) Of total 'Other assets' at 30 June 2022, there are: - Property, plant and equipment (PPE) of \$405 million (31 December 2021: \$478 million).
+During half year 2022, the Group made additions of \$26 million of PPE (half year 2021: \$24 million), of which \$12 million relates to right-of-use assets (half year 2021: \$5 million). - Premiums receivable of \$718 million (31 December 2021: \$912 million), of which \$688 million (31 December 2021: \$872 million) are due within one year. - (v) Within 'Other liabilities' at 30 June 2022 are accruals, deferred income and other liabilities of \$8,103 million (31 December 2021: \$7,983 million), of which \$5,737 million (31 December 2021: \$5,972 million) are due within one year. - (vi) The credit ratings, information or data contained in this report which are attributed and specifically provided by Standard & Poor's, Moody's and Fitch Solutions and their respective affiliates and suppliers ('Content Providers') is referred to here as the 'Content'.
 Reproduction of any Content in any form is prohibited except with the prior written permission of the relevant party.
 The Content Providers do not guarantee the accuracy, adequacy, completeness, timeliness or availability of any Content and are not responsible for any errors or omissions (negligent or otherwise), regardless of the cause, or for the results obtained from the use of such Content.
 The Content Providers expressly disclaim liability for any damages, costs, expenses, legal fees, or losses (including lost income or lost profit and opportunity costs) in connection with any use of the Content.
-A reference to a particular investment or security, a rating or any observation concerning an investment that is part of the Content is not a recommendation to buy, sell or hold any such investment or security, nor does it address the suitability of an investment or security and should not be relied on as investment advice. - (vii) Assets and liabilities held for distribution at 30 June 2021 related to the Group's US operations (Jackson) which were classified as discontinued operations in half year 2021 and demerged in September 2021, as discussed in note D1.2.
-The condensed consolidated statement of financial position at 30 June 2021 has been presented after the elimination of all intragroup balances between the continuing and discontinued US operations.
+A reference to a particular investment or security, a rating or any observation concerning an investment that is part of the Content is not a recommendation to buy, sell or hold any such investment or security, nor does it address the suitability of an investment or security and should not be relied on as investment advice.